The PDF rulebook version can be found at: http://www.hrkc.com/rules

 3.4 Practice/Qualifying, Senior Predator Classes (375/425/Powder Puff)

-3.4.1 Class practices for Sunday events begin promptly at 9:00 am.
-Competitors are expected to be position on the grid to expedite the practice session.
-Class line up is announced over the PA system.
-Class line-ups are also displayed on the board adjacent to the Technical Inspection and Scale area of the pits.
+3.4.1 Class practices for Sunday events begin promptly at 10:00 am.
+Competitors are expected to be positioned on the grid to expedite the practice session.
+Class order is announced over the PA system and provided in the race day program

 3.4.2 Practice Session #1 is encouraged but not mandatory.
 Competitors are reminded that a practice session is not a race.
 Classes with large kart/kar counts may be started at intervals or split into separate sessions to spread out competitors at the Race Director’s discretion.